What is Supplier Management?

 Distributors are also middle agents in the supply chain.
 Unlike wholesalers who sell almost exclusively to retailers, distributors sell to various parties in the supply chain.
 Their clients can include wholesalers, retailers and sometimes even direct sales to consumers.
 Another key difference between distributors and wholesalers is that distributors work closely with the manufacturer, generally signing a contract that locks them in to non-compete agreements when purchasing goods from their sources.
 They also engage in promotional activities to increase sales, where wholesalers do not.

 Important caveats: Distributors often require the retailers they work with to sign contracts with them.
 That contract generally contains their "service fee," which is a significant percentage of their net sales.
 Though distributors may have great prices for specialized products, you have to consider the overall cost, including their service fee, when assessing whether a distributor is right for your overarching unified product collaboration strategy.

 5 Steps for Successful Supplier Management

 - Performance - In this phase, you should measure supplier performance based on tangible factors such as spend, reliability and quality.
-Other less quantifiable factors include: innovation potential, uniqueness of products/services and organizational shifts that could affect performance.
-This is best done by keeping a vendor matrix or vendor scorecard that evaluates basic functionalities (usually on a 1-5 scale).
+Other less quantifiable factors include: innovation potential, uniqueness of products/services, and organizational shifts that could affect performance.
+This is best done by keeping a vendor matrix or vendor scorecard that evaluates these basic functionalities (usually on a 1-5 scale).